30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 - Prefer not to say

 Acceptable price range question.
-Customize the brackets for your specific product.
 Compare responses across income segments to identify price-value alignment.

 - Under $[amount]